enzymejs/enzyme/docs/api/ShallowWrapper/children.md

 # `.children([selector]) => ShallowWrapper`

 Returns a new wrapper with all of the children of the node(s) in the current wrapper.
+Optionally, a selector can be provided and it will filter the children by this selector

 #### Arguments